 “It is important to express oneself… provided the feelings are real and are taken from your own experience” — Berthe Morisot

-In the Paris art world in 1860, women were not allowed to join official arts institutions — but at 19 years old, Morisot’s skills had already been recognized, and she registered as a copyist at the Louvre.
+In the Paris art world in 1860, women were not allowed to join official arts institutions.
+But by 19 years old, Morisot’s skills had already been recognized, and she registered as a copyist at the Louvre.
 The Louvre was an opportunity to mingle with artists and teachers including Camille Corot and Achille Oudinot, painters of the Barbizon School.
-Under Corot’s influence, Berthe took up plein air painting, moving from the studio to the dappled light of the French countryside — and into a the beginning of a new movement that would become known as Impressionism.
+Under Corot’s influence, Berthe took up plein air painting, moving from the studio to the dappled light of the French countryside and into the center of the burgeoning Impressionist movement.